-- Benefits for same-sex partners who have a legally recognized marriage certificate or as otherwise directed by state laws and regulations. - A guideline on gender transition for employees. - Annual training to employees on diversity and respectful workplace practices, including EEO, workplace harassment, respect and unconscious bias. - Education for employees on disabilities and how to report their disability status.
+- Benefits for same-sex partners who have a legally recognized marriage certificate or as otherwise directed by state laws and regulations. - A guideline related to gender transition for employees. - Annual training to employees on diversity and respectful workplace practices, including equal employment opportunity, workplace harassment, respect and unconscious bias. - Education for employees on disabilities and how to report their disability status.